Sitesurface/sitesurface_flutter_deploy/README.md

 Shown below is the full list of attributes which you can specify within your Sitesurface Flutter Deploy configuration.

 - `repository`: The url of Github Repository where you want to deploy your site.
-- `build`: If you don't override the commands used by package to build the web project then you can pass your commands here
+- `build`: If you want to override the commands used by package to build the web project then you can pass your commands here

 ## Issues and feedback